mohammedzidan1/shop_app/README.md

-# shop_app
+# Shop App

-A new Flutter application.
+   simple shop app
 ## Getting Started

 This project is a starting point for a Flutter application.